 Maybe it’s just me.
 I guess I’ve grown immune to charismatic charlatans and oily tricksters; snake-oil salesmen whose mandate is either to advance shady Grand Schemes (like vote-splitting or false legitimisation), or take advantage of perceived Moderacy to further their own agendas and cement their positions in Zimbabwe’s future, while conveniently masking their pasts in a system that has failed (and failed dismally) to consider the dreams and aspirations of all Zimbabweans, the Borrowdale Class aside.

-Besides, how the fuck do you launch a campaign website (indeed ANY website) with so much coming soon in important policy sections.
+Besides, how the feck do you launch a campaign website (indeed ANY website) with so much coming soon in important policy sections.
 That hints at incompetence.
 Evidence here, here and here.

 We’ll see who the April Fool is.
 Hey, it could be me.